 If the thought of helping your child with his afterschool assignments makes you nervous, we have the tips to help you tackle tough topics.

 It’s been ages since you’ve tackled an algebra assignment, and now your child is home with a backpack full of homework and needs some guidance.
 This time around, though, mastering multiplication problems seems harder than it used to be.
-If you don’t feel fully equipped to help him through his study struggles, here are a few ways you or your partner can still pitch in – without homework hour sounding like nails on a chalkboard.
+If you don’t feel fully equipped to help him through his study struggles, and the question ‘should I learn French?’ incessantly bugs you, here are a few ways you or your partner can still pitch in – without homework hour sounding like nails on a chalkboard.

 Don’t Fake It